-It is paramount that employers abide by health and safety law to ensure a safe working environment for their employees.
+It is an employer's duty to abide by health and safety law to ensure a safe working environment for their employees.
 It is also crucial for the growth and development of your business that your employees are working in a suitably healthy environment that will be conducive to their work.
 This article will discuss health and safety employer responsibilities and tips for satisfying them.

 In order to satisfy the health and safety legal requirements, employers must appoint a competent person to ensure their business fulfils their health and safety duties.
 This person can be the employer themselves, if the business does not demand expert help or experience.
 This person will ensure that health and safety at work is taken seriously and can also provide or recommend health and safety training to the rest of the company.

 Having appointed a health and safety contact in your business, you should work with that individual to devise a health and safety policy suitable for your business.
 Within this policy you should outline your ongoing commitment to the health and safety of your employees and how you intend to achieve such.